How to Install Bifold Doors

 Step 13

 Now that the doors are installed, you can complete any finishing plastering work that needs to be done.
-Cover up any exposed brickwork and ensure that the gaps around the window frame are nice and neatly plastered.
+Cover up any exposed brickwork and ensure that any gaps around the window frame are neatly sealed for waterproofing.